Fourth Avenue/Ninth Street station: Exits

+Track layout

-West of this station was a short stub-end reversing spur entered only from this station.
-It remained level between the two express tracks while the other tracks ramped up toward Smith–Ninth Streets.
-The track was removed during overhaul of the Culver Viaduct from 2007 to 2013.
+At the west end of the station is the 4th Avenue Interlocking, which was historically used by G trains terminating at Smith–Ninth Streets (see below) to layover and reverse direction.
+The interlocking is controlled by a concrete signal tower at the west end of the Manhattan-bound platform.
+Farther west between 4th Avenue and Smith–Ninth Streets was a short stub-end reversing spur accessible only from the 4th Avenue station.
+The spur, located between the two express tracks, remained level while the other tracks ramped up toward Smith–Ninth Streets.
+The track was removed during the overhaul of the Culver Viaduct from 2007 to 2013.
 East of this station, the line enters a tunnel toward Seventh Avenue.
 That station is underground, but at a higher altitude than this elevated station due to the steep slope of the land (hence the neighborhood name of Park Slope).